 Ease Of Use

-Binance first received a reputation of being difficult to use for crypto beginners.
-Its earlier interfaces assumed users knew how exchanges operated and had very few quick crypto coin transaction prompts.
+Binance first received a reputation for being difficult to use for crypto beginners.
+Its earlier interfaces assumed users knew how exchanges operated and had few quick crypto coin transaction prompts.

 That said, Binance has improved its user interface in recent times.
 Its mobile app allows users to buy crypto with one or two taps, and it also has a lite version of its app for beginners.